-Guests agree: these stays are highly rated for location, cleanliness, and more.
+Guests agree: these vacation rentals are highly rated for location, cleanliness, and more.

 In the 1920s, a small stretch of boardwalk and a merry-go-round were built along Ocean City’s shore.
 Two Ferris wheels, several looping roller coasters, and a century later, the skyline may be more dramatic, but the town’s appeal remains just as wholesome.
 Amusement park rides and waterslides make Ocean City’s wooden boardwalk (rebuilt in 2018), one of the Jersey Shore’s most popular spots.
 Its 8-mile-long white-sand beach has plenty of space to build sandcastles or spot hermit crabs.
 Visitors should keep in mind that Ocean City is a dry town, meaning you can’t buy or drink alcohol in public within the city limits, though it’s fine to bring it in from elsewhere and drink in private.

-Summer is peak season here: From June through late August, temperatures range from the 70s up to the 90s Fahrenheit, with periods of high humidity lasting into the evening.
+Summer is peak season for vacation rentals here: From June through late August, temperatures range from the 70s up to the 90s Fahrenheit, with periods of high humidity lasting into the evening.
 Bring sunscreen and bug spray in summer, especially if you plan to hike.
 Hurricane season lasts from mid-August through October, and temperatures cool down through fall.
 Winter’s 40-degree days and occasional snow shut down most of the boardwalk’s rides, though some indoor arcades and shops remain open.
 Spring temperatures are mild, in the 60s and 70s, but passing showers can put a damper on beach days.

 Ocean City’s beaches are among the cleanest along the Jersey Shore.
 In the high season, the sand is swept daily and lifeguards keep watch from regular intervals.
 The water in summer is warm and generally calm enough to swim, kayak, and paddleboard.
 You can rent gear, umbrellas, and beach-accessible wheelchairs at several spots along the beach.
 In summer, anyone older than 12 will need to pay a beach access fee; buy daily or weekly tags on the boardwalk or from an inspector on the beach.